falthani/gamified-text-labeling/README.md

-# Gamified Text Labeling Tasks Interface
+# Gamified Text Labelling Tasks Interface

-> **Paper**: *How Task Complexity Moderates the Impact of AI‑Generated Images on User Experience in Gamified Text Labeling* (Althani et al., 2025).
+> **Paper**: *How Task Complexity Moderates the Impact of AI‑Generated Images on User Experience in Gamified Text Labelling* (Althani et al., 2025).
 This repository contains the gamified text labelling tasks interface used in the experiments described in the paper.

 ---